 Appendix F. WATER QUALITY CLASSIFICATIONS Waters Aq.
 Biota Aq.
-Hab.
-Aesthetics Boating Fishing Swim Pub.
-WS Irrigate Date Approx. Miles/Acres Stanhope Brook.
+Aesthetics Boating Fishing Swimming Pub-lic WS Irrigate ion Date Approx. Miles/Acres Stanhope Brook.
 Permanent - Village of Richford (WSID 5216) water source.
 Stanhope Brook in Richford and all waters in its watershed upstream of the water intake.
-A2 A2 A2 A2 A2 A2 A2 B2 5/28/70 5.0 miles Trout Brook.
+A2 A2 A2 A2 A2 A2 A2 В2 5/28/70 5.0 miles Trout Brook.
 Abandoned - Village of Enosburg Falls water source.
 Trout Brook in Berkshire and all waters within its watershed upstream of the outlet of Enosburg Reservoir.
 A2 A2 A2 A2 A2 A2 A2 B2 5/28/70 2.0 miles Loveland Brook.
 Emergency - Village of Richford (WSID 5126) water source.
 Loveland Brook in Richford and all waters within its watershed upstream of the water intake.
-A2 A2 A2 A2 A2 A2 A2 B2 7/1/71 2.0 miles Black Falls Brook .
+A2 A2 A2 A2 A2 A2 A2 B2 7/1/71 2.0 miles Black Falls Brook.
 Abandoned - Village of Montgomery Center water source.
 Black Falls Brook in Montgomery and Richford and all waters within its watershed upstream of the water intake.
-A2 A2 A2 A2 A2 A2 A2 B2 7/1/71 5.0 miles Lamoille (Basi in 7) Lamoille River Smith Brook.
+A2 A2 A2 A2 A2 A2 A2 B2 7/1/71 5.0 miles Lamoille (Basi n 7) • Lamoille River Smith Brook.
 Abandoned - Village of Johnson water source.
 Smith Brook in Johnson and all waters in its watershed upstream of the water intake.
 A2 A2 A2 A2 A2 A2 A2 B2 7/1/71 1.6 miles French Hill Brook.
 Emergency - Village of Johnson (WSID 5156) water source.
 French Hill Brook in Johnson and all waters in its watershed upstream of the water intake.
 A2 A2 A2 A2 A2 A2 A2 B2 7/1/71 2.4 miles

 Appendix F. WATER QUALITY CLASSIFICATIONS Waters Aq.
 Biota Aq.
-Hab.
-Aesthetics Boating Fishing Swim Pub.
-WS Irrigate Date Approx. Miles/Acres Silver Lake.
+Aesthetics Boating Fishing SwSwim mi Pub-lic WS Irrigate ion Date Approx. Miles/Acres Silver Lake.
 Emergency - City of St. Albans (WSID 5130) water source.
 Silver Lake and all waters in its watershed in the Towns of Georgia and Fairfax.
 A2 A2 A2 A2 A2 A2 A2 B2 2/13/70 30 acres (Lake only) Unnamed tributary to the Lamoille River.
 Abandoned - Village of Hardwick water source.
 Unnamed tributary to the Lamoille River and all waters in its watershed in Hardwick upstream of the water intake.
 A2 A2 A2 A2 A2 A2 A2 B2 7/1/71 1.0 mile Unnamed tributary to the Lamoille River.
 Abandoned - Village of Fairfax water source.
 Unnamed tributary to the Lamoille River and all waters in its watershed in Fairfax upstream of the water intake.
-A2 A2 A2 A2 A2 A2 A2 B2 7/1/71 0.1 mile Winooski (Bas in 8) Lower Winooski River Unnamed tributary to Alder Brook.
+A2 A2 A2 A2 A2 A2 A2 B2 7/1/71 0.1 mile Winooski (Basi in 8) Lower Winooski River Unnamed tributary to Alder Brook.
 Abandoned - Former water source for Winooski, Essex Center, Essex Junction, and Pinewood Manor.
 Unnamed tributary and all waters within its watershed in Essex.
 A2 A2 A2 A2 A2 A2 A2 B2 6/6/69 0.4 mile Middle Winooski River Surface waters of the Breadloaf Wilderness.
-All streams, lakes, and ponds located within the boundaries of the federally-designated Breadloaf Wilderness Area of the Green Mountain National Forest.
-A1 A1 A1 A1 A1 A1 B2 B2 01/15/17 Refer to Map 1
+All streams, lakes, and ponds located within the boundaries of the federally -designated Al Al A1 A1 A1 A1 B2 B2 01/15/1 Refer to Map 1